haltu/muuri/README.md

 ### send

-Triggered, for the originating grid, after `grid.send()` is called or when an item is dragged into another grid.
+Triggered for the originating grid in the end of the *send process* (after `grid.send()` is called or when an item is dragged into another grid).
+Note that this event is called *before* the item's layout starts.

 **Arguments**